yrccondor/wp-webauthn/readme.txt

 The latest version of Chrome, FireFox, Edge and Safari are support WebAuthn.
 You can learn more on [Can I Use](https://caniuse.com/#feat=webauthn).

+Please note that Internet Explorer (including IE 11) is not supported.

 == Screenshots ==

 1. Verifying